 Writing literary essays is hard.
 Students need lots of practice to develop the skills they need to write ones that are cohesive, well developed and organized.
-But does that mean we English teachers have to be chained to our desks every weekend?
+But does that mean we English teachers have to be confined to our desks every weekend?
 I try to avoid that situation, because, you know what?
 I need a life too.
-And, after years of trial and error, I’ve come up with some exercises that help me avoid getting buried in papers.
+And, after years of trial and error, I’ve come up with some exercises that allow me to teach essay writing skills without grading any papers.

 Let me share one of my favourites that you could use with any novel:

 We just finished Pride and Prejudice in my IB class, and my students needed more work on writing analytical arguments, rather than plot summaries that danced around a thesis.
 Instead of writing another essay, we spent two days doing this group activity:

 Each student picked a strip that stated the name of a character and asked a question: how does Austen use this character to critique a convention of her society?
 Note that the question focuses on how the character is used in the story, and pushes the kids beyond a basic character sketch.

 I also gave them an exemplar that I had written, using another character in the book who wasn’t one featured on the strips.
 We spent a few minutes discussing what made it a good piece of writing, and then they got to work.

 Spend time brainstorming

 I instructed my students to spend five minutes on their own, brainstorming ideas and details that could answer the question.Any time I do a collaborative activity like this, I make sure students to their own pre-thinking first, so everyone is engaged in the process and one or two people don’t dominate.